Rapido Content model

 In Rapido you can use Visual Editor, but instead of creating row and columns from scratch as you’d normally do with Dynamicweb, you work with the Rapido Content model.
 The Rapido Content model provides existing templates and presets for rows and columns.

-The Visual Editor interface (Figure 1.1) consists of a Rows tab (1) and Columns tab (2) in the left side, and the content editor area (3) in the right side.
-In the tabs, you can find the templates and presets for rows and columns, which you can then drag onto the content editor area.
+The Visual Editor interface (Figure 1.1) consists of a Rows tab (1) and Columns tab (2) in a left side panel, and the content editor area (3) in the right side.
+In the tabs, you can find and search for row and column templates and presets, which you can drag onto the content editor area.
 The content editor area shows the frontend view of the page, where you can interact with the content elements after you’ve added them from the Rows and Columns tabs.

-At the bottom (4), you’ll find the Show button (shows the page in frontend in a new tab) and Change page button (switch to another page without exiting Visual Editor).
+At the bottom of the leftside panel (4) you can Show the page in frontend, Switch to another responsive preview or Select another page (switch to another page without exiting Visual Editor).